jkeus/Shakespeare_generator/README.md

-quick high level overview:
+# Basic Overview

-this utilizes a long short term approach to generate text by predicting the next character
+This model is a nueral network utilizes a long short term approach to generate text by predicting the next character

-it does this by collecting sentences and the corresponding 'next character'.

-the model uses this data to continuously predict each next character which hopefully gives us a coherent sentence
+It was trained off of text from the famous artist William Shakespeare

+The code is commented and explains each part of the process from data handling to model training

+## Libraries Utilized

+- Numpy
+- Tensor Flow